 A VIP program is a great way to reward your most loyal customers for repeat purchases at your store.
 In this article we'll cover 5 steps to building the best VIP program for rewarding those customers.

-✅ This feature is available on a Smile Professional plan and above.
+✅ This feature is available on the Growth plan and up.

 Step 1: Decide whether customers enter tiers based on dollars or points.